Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 Although support for high-tech cashless systems using a mobile application was publicly available, their implementation was considered too expensive, says Gilman.

-“We considered options for collecting fares, the cost of collecting and processing which would be higher than the amount of the fare,” he adds. - Tariffs in many transit systems account for less than 10% of revenue.
+“We were looking at toll collection options that would cost more to collect and process than the fare,” he adds. - Fares in many transit systems are less than 10% of revenue.
 And we were no exception. "